Updated 5 October 2021

-On April 1, 2019, the federal government through its Greenhouse Gas Pollution Pricing Act will begin to charge a carbon tax on all fuel consumed in the Province of Ontario.
-Specifically, the Federal Carbon Tax will be charged on all propane, gasoline, diesel and kerosene products sold by Core Fuels Ltd. The rates are set annually on April 1st as follows:
+On April 1, 2019, the federal government through its Greenhouse Gas Pollution Pricing Act started to charge a carbon tax on all fuel consumed in the Province of Ontario.
+Specifically, the Federal Carbon Tax will be charged on all propane, gasoline, diesel, and kerosene products sold by Core Fuels Ltd. The rates are set annually on April 1, 2021 as follows:

 These amounts will be included on your invoices in the price you pay for your products.
 This tax will also be listed on a separate line on your invoice.